Wilderness medicine: Epidemiology

 The epidemiology of wilderness medicine is as broad as the patient groups, geography and activities in question.
 Common risks to many of these are gastrointestinal upset, and minor injuries (ankle sprains, fractures, scrapes and lacerations) as well as the rarer and more serious disorders such as major trauma, heat related illnesses and cardiovascular disease (e.g. cardiac arrest).
+Alterations to normal routines and the stresses associated with travel can trigger pre-existing mental health conditions.
 There are also a number of specific wilderness medical emergencies.

 Austere environments interdisciplinary interface

 Insights from the field of Military Combat Tactical Care (TCCC) interact with wilderness medical practice and protocol development.
 Moreover, new products and technologies tested in combat are adopted by wilderness medical personnel and vice versa.
 Experts in wilderness medicine come from various professional groups and specialist backgrounds including the military.
 More recently, advances in the development of Prolonged Field Care (PFC) guidelines has led to the development of military and civilian PFC courses, such as the international Austere Emergency Care course.